 This Approval Matrix identifies the approval and clearance requirements for conducting procurements.
-There are numerous steps in conducting procurements and the required approval or clearance must be obtained before moving to the next step in the procurement process.
+There are numerous steps in conducting procurements and the required approval or clearance must be obtained before moving the procurement process forward.

 The Accountable Entity Procurement Director must approve every document before it is submitted to the Procurement and Grants Committee of the Governing Body, the Governing Body, and MCC for Information or Approval.
-In addition, the MCA Procurement Director must approve all procurement related documents before they are finalized and issued.
+In addition, the Accountable Entity Procurement Director must approve all procurement related documents before they are finalized and issued.
 Notwithstanding the requirements for MCC approval in this Approval Matrix, MCC may exercise its authority to review and approve any procurement documents or decisions with prior notice to the principal officer of the Accountable Entity.